home-assistant/home-assistant.io/source/_integrations/tradfri.markdown

 ## Known limitations

-- The TRÅDFRI Shortcut button, Remotes and motion sensor only send information about their battery status, no events, to home assistant and thus can't be used to automate with.
+- The TRÅDFRI Shortcut button, Remotes and motion sensor only send information about their battery status, no events, to Home Assistant and thus can't be used to automate with.
 If you want to automate with these devices, you need to use something like [ZHA](https://www.home-assistant.io/integrations/zha/).